 1 – Wrangle your customer list

 Arguably the single biggest difference between businesses that make it and those that don’t is how they keep track of their customers.
 Juggling your contacts with your inbox and by text message may work when you have five contacts that you’re working with, but it’ll never do when you have 20, let alone 200.

-As businesses continue to grow, it becomes necessary to begin keeping track of customers long before they engage with you in an actual bid process.
+As your businesses continue to grow, you’ll want to effectively track customers long before they engage with you in an actual bid process.
 Customer relationship management (CRM) software is built to capture and track your interactions with clients and prospective customers.

-Reengage people you’ve talked to before
+2- Re-engage people you’ve talked to before

 With this group of people, try to answer some basic questions.
 Why did they not buy from you?
 Did they end up going with another painter?
 Were they happy with the outcome?
 The odds are that these questions are difficult to answer.